recfab/repo42/family-website/blog/2024-03-30-threebodyproblem.md

 tags:
   - ShitMinoSays
   - ThreeBodyProblem
+title: Watching "The Three Body Problem"
 ---

-# Shit Mino says about the Three Body Problem
+About all the boobs and butts in this show.

 > **Mino:** "More like the three titty problem"

-About all the boobs and butts in this show.